Old Folks at Home: Notable recordings

 Alma Gluck (1915), Taylor Trio (1916) and by Oscar Seagle and Columbia Stellar Quartet (1919).

 The song enjoyed a revival in the 1930s with versions by Jimmie Lunceford and by Bunny Berigan.
 Bing Crosby sang the song in the 1935 movie Mississippi and also recorded the song commercially the same year.

+Ray Charles used it as an inspiration for his 1957 remake of the song on the Atlantic label, entitled: "Swanee River Rock (Talkin' 'Bout That River)".

 Kenny Ball And His Jazzmen recorded a swing version of the song (using only the first verse and chorus twice over and substituting "Lordy" for "darkies") in 1962 for Pye Records.
 The recording appeared on the B side of their 1963 single "Sukiyaki".
 Another swing version was recorded by Hugh Laurie (2011).

+Tony Sheridan recorded it in 1962 on the Polydor label as a Rock 'n' roll song with his backing band The Beat Brothers issued on his album "My Bonnie".
+Another version was also done for him that same year by the Beatles but this recording was lost.

+The Beach Boys recorded it in 1963 with changed lyrics as "South Bay Surfer", after Brian Wilson had recorded it with The Honeys in yet another iteration, as "Surfin' Down the Swanee River".
+The Beach Boys would later revisit it as an instrumental intro to "Ol' Man River" during the recording sessions for their 1969 20/20 album, which wouldn't make the final cut.

+Larry Groce sang the song on Disney Children's Favorite Songs 2 in 1979, omitting the second verse.